Ikotun, Nigeria: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types D and G. It's important that you choose the right kind.
-The majority of adapters available are just plugs and require your devices to convert the voltage themselves.
-If your devices can't do that they could get fried.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types D and G. Be careful to pick the correct kind.
+The majority of adapters available online are simply plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most countries.

 August